 1. It can easily be integrated with consumer’s mobile devices.

-2. Instead of same-as-everyone-else passive ads, it’s a powerful experience-based storytelling tool that can captivate and engage healthcare consumers as they feel like they’re part of the story.
+2. Beyond same-as-everyone-else passive ads, VR is a powerful tool that can captivate and engage healthcare consumers as they feel like they’re embedded in an experience-based story.

-3. Beyond delivering a better story, it’s also a tool to deliver exceptional “value” to patients and physicians, and competitive advantage to organizations.
+3. Beyond being embedded in a story, VR delivers exceptional tangible “value” to patients and physicians, and competitive advantage to organizations.